Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ## Example 3: Running the "Hello World" Application from Arm Cortex-A53

- In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a simple "Hello World" software application from Arm Cortex-A53 in JTAG mode using the System Debugger in the Vitis IDE.
+ In this example, you will create a "Hello World" application based on the platform created in the previous example.
+You will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a simple "Hello World" software application from an Arm Cortex-A53 processor in JTAG mode using the System Debugger in the Vitis IDE.

 ### Input and Output Files